uvsq22109110/data_science_tutorial_sessions/tuto_deep_learning/cnn/cnn_on_image/tasks_md/task_clustering.md

 ### Task

-1. What is ResNet and DenseNet121 ?
-What is the relation between these networks ?
+1. What is DenseNet121 ?
 Could you describe the theoritical principles of DenseNets ?
 2. ImageNet (How many classes) and does it contain [Orange, Pizza, Pineapple] ?
 3. Load DenseNet121 pretrained model and show its description (Architecture, Layer succession, Trainable parameters..)
 4. What is the difference when you set a value for include_top [True, False]